Tudor-Andrei-Petrescu/Weather-app/README.md

 ## Deployment

-To run the app in your browser, run the command npm start in the weather-app folder :
+To run the app in your browser, run the command npm start in the terminal in the weather-app folder :

 ```